FairDD: Fair Dataset Distillation: Introduction

 FairDD tackles this challenge by \textbf{(1)} partitioning the empirical training distribution into different groups according to PA and decomposing the single alignment target of vanilla DDs into PA-wise sub-targets. \textbf{(2)} synchronously matching synthetic samples to these PA groups, which equally bootstraps synthetic datasets to each PA group without involving the specific group size.
 In doing so, we reformulated the optimization objectives of vanilla DDs into fairDD-style versions.
-This allows FairDD to mitigate the effect of the imbalanced PA to the generation of $\mathcal{S}$ and to prevent $\mathcal{S}$ from collapsing into the majority group.
-Meanwhile, FairDD could also achieve the comprehensive coverage of the entire distribution for TA accuracy as shown in Fig.~\ref{fig1c:motivation_fairDD}.
-In addition, FairDD requires no modification to existing DDs or additional modules.
+This allows FairDD to mitigate the effect of imbalanced PA on the generation of $\mathcal{S}$ and prevents $\mathcal{S}$ from collapsing into the majority group.
+In Fig.~\ref{fig4d}, FairDD synthesizes more male samples (highlighted by blue squares) within an attributive class originally dominated by females.
+Meanwhile, FairDD could also achieve the comprehensive coverage of the entire distribution for TA accuracy.
 We provide a theoretical guarantee that FairDD could improve PA fairness while maintaining TA accuracy.

-Extensive experiments demonstrate that our proposed framework effectively mitigates the unfairness in datasets of highly diverse bias.
-FairDD substantially improves model fairness on condensed datasets compared to various vanilla DDs.
-FairDD demonstrates its versatility across diverse DD paradigms, including Distribution Matching (DM) and Gradient Matching (GM).
-Note that we do not apply FairDD to Trajectory Matching (TM) as doing so would require extra model trajectories trained on minority groups, in which the corresponding models would suffer from overfitting due to their limited samples.
-Our paper makes the following main contributions: \begin{itemize} [itemsep=4pt,topsep=-2pt,parsep=0pt] \item To the best of our knowledge, our research is the first attempt to incorporate fairness issues into DD explicitly.
+Extensive experiments demonstrate that our framework effectively mitigates the unfairness in datasets of highly diverse bias.
+FairDD substantially improves data fairness trained on condensed datasets compared to various vanilla DDs.
+FairDD demonstrates its versatility across diverse DDs, including Distribution Matching (DM) and Gradient Matching (GM)~\footnote{We do not apply FairDD to Trajectory Matching (TM) because it would require additional model trajectories trained on minority groups, prone to overfitting due to their limited sample sizes.}.
+Our main contributions are as follows: \begin{itemize} [itemsep=4pt,topsep=-2pt,parsep=0pt] \item To the best of our knowledge, our research is the first attempt to incorporate visual fairness into DDs explicitly.
 We reveal that vanilla DDs fail to mitigate the bias in original datasets and may exacerbate it due to the limited synthetic samples, leading to severe PA bias in the model trained by the resulting condensed dataset.